ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 If you're struggling to agree weightings, that's not a process failure.
 It's the process doing its job: forcing the trade-off conversation early.

-**Quick checklist**
+**Some considerations:**

-- Are your criteria clearly linked to the previously defined objectives and requirements?
+- *Are your criteria clearly derived from the previously agreed objectives and requirements?*
-- Do they reflect both functional and non-functional priorities?
-- Have you included long-term factors (e.g. total cost of ownership, maintainability, future scalability)?
+- *Do the criteria cover both short-term delivery concerns and longer-term considerations such as operability, security, and total cost of ownership?*
-- Have the criteria and weightings been reviewed and agreed with stakeholders?
+- *Have the criteria and weightings been reviewed and agreed with stakeholders?*
-- Have any new requirements or constraints surfaced that should prompt you to iterate earlier steps?

 ## 5) Scoring: evidence, notes, and healthy challenge